-4 The Internal Audit Function :
+6 The Internal Audit Function :

-- Evaluate the internal control system, and contribute to the procedures concerning corporate governance, risk management and control. - Recommend appropriate control measures and procedures which will create added value for other departments to reflect changing circumstances, environments and risk factors.
+- Evaluate the sufficiency of the internal control system, and contribute to the procedures concerning corporate governance and risk management. - Recommend appropriate internal control measures and procedures which will create added value for other departments to reflect changing circumstances, environments and risk factors.